Family Law Mediation

 What is a Section 60i Certificate?

-Section 60I certificates are documents signed by registered family dispute resolution practitioners.
+Section 60I certificates are documents signed by registered family law mediator.

 Obtaining a certificate is an important part of the pre-action procedure for applicants in parenting cases.

-They are used to prove that the divorced couple has attended sessions of family dispute resolution.
+They are used to prove that the divorced couple has attended sessions of family law mediation.

-Family dispute resolution is a process that aims to help couples come to an agreement without going to court.
+Family law mediation is a process that aims to help couples come to an agreement without going to court.

 There are different types of family dispute resolution.
 For example, mediation and facilitation are both types of family dispute resolution.